Search

 You’re never far away from a soaking in this town.
 It’s what brings us together under one, big collective umbrella of positive spirit, right?

-But in the rare event the elusive Manchester sun does make an appearance, you’re going to want to make the most of it and you’re going to want to know where’s the best place to eat and drink outside in Manchester?
+But in the rare event the elusive Manchester sun does make an appearance, you’re going to want to make the most of it and you’re going to want to know where’s the best place to eat and drink outside in Manchester

-Manchester’s summers might be notoriously unreliable, but when the sun’s out and skies are blue, we know how to make the most of it.
+Manchester’s summers might be notoriously unreliable, but when the sun’s out and the skies are blue, we know how to make the most of it.

-Which means everyone makes a beeline for the nearest beer garden or rooftop bar, which means it can be tough to find somewhere with a bit of space.
+This means everyone makes a beeline for the nearest beer garden or rooftop bar, which means it can be tough to find somewhere with a bit of space.

 Once upon a time, enjoying the fine weather in Manchester meant heading down to one of the waterside venues at Castlefield to catch a few rays.